 - If the condo project is an “apartment-to-condo conversion” project there will be special forms and criteria that have to be met before a lender will lend on this type of project – be it a FHA or a conventional loan.

 - Bear in mind that the management groups of some condo complexes will not verify ownership.
 This is because many unit owners end up buying under LLCs or trusts and it becomes impossible for the condo /HOA management group to be able to verify ownership with certainty.
 If they cannot verify with certainty there is liability for the management group and therefore they will not verify.
-If a condo/HOA management group will not verify all the requirements that a lender needs to the lender’s satisfaction then there is no lender who will make a loan on the units.
+If a condo/HOA management group will not verify all the requirements that a lender needs to the lender’s satisfaction then there is no lender who will be able to make a loan on the units.

 - Most condo complexes have a number of amenities, such as pools, fitness centers, tennis courts or other amenities.
 Bear in mind that these amenities are supported by the monthly Home Owner Association (HOA) fees.
 If there are a significant number of units in a complex who end up in foreclosure, there will be a reduced number of owners paying the HOA fees.
 The result will either be a higher monthly HOA assessment that the existing owners will be required to pay in order to keep the amenities going and the property in good repair – or without enough funding, the property will end up falling in disrepair and the amenities will not be supported.
 For example a condo owner who thinks they will be paying $250.00 monthly for HOA fees could end up seeing their monthly fees shoot up to a monthly $500.00 overnight just to keep the pool heated and the grounds maintained if a significant number of condo units fall into foreclosure.